Everyone’s doing the Tarzan Yell these days!

-The backgrounds and colors in this film are phenomenal, bringing brightness and depth to the Canon like never before.
-The vine-swinging and tree-surfing provide some of the best animation Disney has to offer, and the action sequences are kinetic and frenzied, yet clear enough to see what is going on.
+The backgrounds and colors in this film are phenomenal, bring brightness and depth to the Canon like never before.
+The vine-swinging and tree-surfing provides some of the best animation Disney has to offer, and the action sequences are kinetic and frenzied, yet clear enough to see what is going on.
 The amount of objects onscreen has also increased, boasting tens to hundreds of parrots and butterflies moving at once.

 My EFFECTS RATING is 10 / 10.

 The score has a tribal, jungle-feel to it, but when combined with the orchestral tones and softer sounds, it’s magical.
 The score here brings out the emotions of the film, whether it be a scene of familial love, or a scene of tense action.
 The score also has notes and pieces of the lyrical songs within it, and these lyrical songs themselves blend excellently with the animation and story beats.
 Many feel like Phil Collins was a poor choice for the film’s music, and Collins weaves the music with the animation expertly.
 I could see no other musician write for this film.

 “Two Worlds” – A wonderful opening song that gives hope to this dark opening.
 Lays out the film’s message of acceptance, love, and trust.